Paris to Normandy Tours

 A visit to Juno Beach, home of the renowned "Canada House," which is claimed to have been the first home freed by Allied forces on D-Day, marks the end of the day.

-Top things to do in Normandy
+Similar things to do in Paris

 - Dotted with lush greenery, sprawling meadows, and towering castles, Normandy has a lot in store for tourists visiting for a taste of the French culture.
 Nature lovers and art enthusiasts are commonly seen flocking to make the most of the dramatic woodlands and Normandy beaches during the summer season.The rich history and serene atmosphere often make Normandy the place to be for those wishing to escape the mad Parisian crowd.
 What makes it an even sweeter deal is its accessibility from the capital and the several options for day trips from Paris.
 A trip from Paris to Normandy can work for a day’s trip, as well as an elaborate holiday, depending on how one plans it!